AlexanderKaraberov/SwiftLand/README.md

 # Adding library using [Carthage](https://github.com/Carthage/Carthage):

-In your [Cartfile](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) specify `github  "AlexanderKaraberov/SwiftLand"`
+In your [Cartfile](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) specify `github  "AlexanderKaraberov/SwiftLand"` and then run `carthage update`.
+You'll find the .framework in the `Carthage/Build/iOS` folder.